Opportunistic-Network-Simulator/backend/README.md

 # IME-Opportunistic-Network-Simulator

-Softwares necessários para desenvolvimento:
+## Usage

+If you just want to use the simulator, follow the [usage instructions](README-usage.md#section)

+## Development

+Softwares for development:
-- java versão 8
+- java version 8
-- spring tool suite (com extensão do lombok https://projectlombok.org/download)
+- spring tool suite (with lombok extension https://projectlombok.org/download)